urschrei/WIREs/README.md

 When you've installed the packages, run `jupyter lab` or `jupyter notebook`.
 The primary analysis is contained in [WIREs.ipynb](WIREs.ipynb).
 A plaintext version of the dataset, derived from an ISI Web of Science search, can be found at [CCA_processed.csv](CCA_processed.csv)

 # DOI

 This analysis has a DOI, and a zipped version of this repository is permanently available at Zenodo:
 [![DOI](https://zenodo.org/badge/186444269.svg)](https://zenodo.org/badge/latestdoi/186444269)

+# License

+All original code in this repository is licensed under the [Blue Oak Model License 1.0](LICENSE.md), and is free to use subject to its terms.